 PE GI Journal

 Marlene Patterson was just 49 years old when she was diagnosed with colon cancer.
 As a person under the age of 50 with a colorectal cancer diagnosis, she is unfortunately part of a larger trend.
 What was once widely considered an innocuous threat to young people has become much more prevalent and concerning.
 According to the National Cancer Institute, the rate of colorectal cancer has more than doubled among adults younger than 50 since the 1990s.
 This year alone, roughly 18,000 people under the age of 50 will be diagnosed with colorectal cancer.
-In this interview with PE GI Journal, Marlene shares her journey and the advice she has for others.
+In this interview with PE GI Journal, Marlene shares her journey and the advice she has for others on colon cancer screening.